 As you can see above there are a lot of passionate people out there who work in various professions to help save animals worldwide from the horrors of animal abuse.
 We now know how these wonderful people help this highly important cause but you may be wondering how can you lend a helping hand?

 There are various ways in which you can take action and help promote awareness about National Justice for Animals Week and the Animal Legal Defence Fund has created an action for every day of the week which I’ve listed below.

-- The first action you can take is a very simple one and it is to be prepared.
-In order to help the cause, you must know what to do when you witness animal cruelty taking place.
+- The first action you can take is a straightforward one, and it is to be prepared.
+To help the cause, you must know what to do when you witness animal cruelty taking place.

-- Secondly, familiarize yourself with your communities animal protection laws.
-Depending on where you live in the world these will differ massively if you live in the US, which I know many of our readers do then state law differs from place to place.
+- Secondly, familiarise yourself with your communities animal protection laws.
+Depending on where you live in the world, these will differ if you live in the US, which I know many of our readers do then state law varies from place to place.

-- Another simple action you can take is to connect with the Animal Legal Defense Fund on their many social accounts to help support this important organisation and the wonderful causes helped.
-I’ve linked to their social accounts below so make sure you head over there after reading today’s post and give them alike!
+- Another simple action you can take is to connect with the Animal Legal Defense Fund on their many social accounts to help support this vital organisation, and the wonderful causes contributed.
+I’ve linked to their social accounts below, so make sure you head over there after reading today’s post and give them alike!
 Facebook, Twitter and Instagram.

-- Lastly, if you are a student in law you are encouraged to join the Animal Legal Defence Fund Student Chapter.
+- Lastly, if you are a student in law, you are encouraged to join the Animal Legal Defence Fund Student Chapter.
 Chapters are encouraged to host events with the hopes of raising awareness about criminal justice issues in animal law.
-Head over their website to see a list of events which students can put on.
+Head over their website to see a list of activities which students can put on.

 2020 Animal Representative; Chuck The Duck 🦆